nanoc/nanoc.app/content/docs/guides/deploying-nanoc-sites.md

 Every new user need to set up this branch manually.

-Now you have an orphaned branch dedicated to GitHub pages publishing.
+Now you have an orphaned branch dedicated to GitHub Pages publishing.
 This branch now dwells in the output folder of your nanoc repository.

 ### Publish